You may be wondering what engineered wood siding is and if it is the right choice for your home.

 - If you live in a coastal area near the ocean or have high humidity year-round, engineered wood will absorb moisture from the air and expand, which can lead to rotting and leaks.

-- If you are not sure whether engineered wood siding is the right choice for your home, go over all of your available options with an expert.
+- If you are not sure whether wood siding is the right choice for your home, go over all of your available options with an expert.
 Don’t just pick engineered wood siding without doing your research first.

 Things to Consider When Using Engineered Wood Siding